OpenTabletDriver/OpenTabletDriver.Web/OpenTabletDriver.Web/Views/Wiki/FAQ/Linux.md

 echo "blacklist wacom" | sudo tee -a /etc/modprobe.d/blacklist.conf sudo rmmod wacom
 ```
-If you are using a Wayland compositor, it may be required for you use artist mode to pass the tablet as a virtual tablet
-rather than an absolute mouse because certain applications like SDL and XWayland may incorrectly handle the cursor otherwise.
+If you are using a Wayland compositor, it may be required for you to use artist mode to pass the tablet to the driver as a virtual tablet, rather than an absolute mouse - certain applications like SDL and XWayland may incorrectly handle the cursor otherwise.
-This is a rather simple setup which you can find <a href="#artist-mode">here</a>.
+This is a rather simple config change, which can be found <a href="#artist-mode">here</a>.

 ### I blacklisted kernel modules, but they load on startup? {#blacklisted-modules-loading}